Why Does DNA Matter When It Comes To Prostate Cancer?

 Early detection is crucial

-Early detection is important; go get checked today.
+Early detection is important.
 It's better to be safe than sorry.
 Because just like my friend, the truth about who you are may have been withheld.
 Get checked now; what are you waiting on?